microsoft/unityplugins/store/index.md

 });
 ```

-In the above snippet, we provide an overview of how to handle the results coming back from the Store.LoadListingInformation plugin API call.
+In the above snippet, we provide an overview of how to handle the results coming back from the a generic plugin API call.

 ## API Reference
 ### Enumerations